Gitauwairimu/hng13-stage0-backend/README.md

 ### Instructions to run locally  ###
 Ensure your local machine has Python version 3
 Install and activate a python environment

+Clone the repository
+bash
+git clone git@github.com:Gitauwairimu/hng13-stage0-backend.git

+Navigate to main code directory - bash cd fastapi-app

+Install the dependencies -
+bash
-Clone the repository - git clone git@github.com:Gitauwairimu/hng13-stage0-backend.git Navigate to main code directory - cd fastapi-app Install the dependencies - pip install -r requirements.txt In the main.py, change the environment variables to reflect your details USER_EMAIL = "your email"
+pip install -r requirements.txt

+In the main.py, change the environment variables to reflect your details bash
+USER_EMAIL = "your email"
 USER_NAME = "your full name"
 USER_STACK = "your stack"

+Run the application using:
+bash
-Run the application using - uvicorn main:app --host 0.0.0.0 --port 8000 --reload
+uvicorn main:app --host 0.0.0.0 --port 8000 --reload